Completion Time: Approximately 2 years

 A Cloud Computing Degree Designed to Build Cloud Leaders

-The online Master of Engineering in Cloud Computing Management is a multidisciplinary degree that prepares graduates for managing the unprecedented complexity of business cloud computing systems and services.
+The online Master of Engineering in Cloud Computing Management is a STEM-focused, multidisciplinary degree that prepares graduates for managing the unprecedented complexity of business cloud computing systems and services.
 The program combines knowledge of cloud computing systems and architecture, business processes, management, security and data analytics — preparing students to solve challenges related to cloud migrations and answer the question, “What’s next?” for their organizations.

 The cloud computing management master’s program is designed for business and IT professionals who are passionate about the potential of cloud computing and want to play a key role in transforming their organizations for the digital, cloud service-driven future.